gcmt/cmdfix.nvim/README.md

 })
 ```

+## Fixing rules

+1. A command is fixed just before execution or after pressing space after the command (this allows command completion to still work for every command).
+2. A lowercase command is fixed if a matching user-defined command is found and it's not ignored.
+3. An uppercase command (a command containing an uppercase letter) is transformed to lowercase if a matching user-defined commadn IS NOT found and it's not ignored.
+The `threshold` option is ignored in this case.

 ### Notes

 - Command expansion happens at the command line, just before a command is being executed or when pressing space after the command.